maiya-22/blog-sinantra-activerecord/readme.md

 To seed, run "rake db:seed" in the command-line
 Then comment-out the seed file, so that it does not create duplicate entries later.

+To start the server:
+to see the views, start the app with 'ruby app.rb' to test the tag-json routes, start the app with 'ruby tag_routes.rb'

 # Use Postman to make requests.
 Put the body of the request (form fields) in the "Body" tab of postman:

 https://www.getpostman.com/apps